-Please describe what due diligence associated with your portfolio.
-This in place that processes yc can include a plans, monit address environmental and social risks within your portfolio?
-Please describe. our organisation has installed to identify and manage environmental and social risks spects such as identification of significant/salient risks, environmental and social risks coring and reporting on risks and any existing grievance mechanism, as well as the me these risks.
-Link(s) to full response/relevant information risks These risks are closely monitored b Management Framework (ERMF) and its effectively.
-The Society will continue to e The Society's risk management objective by the Board the response to ri enhance the ERI es are to: of Society's business model results in a number of unavoidable or inherent risks, namely principal hrough the Risk Management Framework.
-The Society manages risk through its Enterprise Risk sk events is tested regularly.
+Please describe what d associated with your po mitigation and definition have policies in place that ue diligence processes y rtfolio.
+This can include a address environmental and social risks within your portfolio?
+Please describe. our organisation has installed to identify and manage environmental and social risks aspects such as identification of significant/salient risks, environmental and social risks toring and reporting on risks and any existing grievance mechanism, as well as the ee these risks.
+Link(s) to full response/relevant information risks.
+These risks are close Management Framework ( effectively.
+The Society will ly monitored by the Board ERMF) and its response to r continue to enhance the ER e of Society's business model results in a number of unavoidable or inherent risks, namely principal through the Risk Management Framework.
+The Society manages risk through its Enterprise Risk risk events is tested regularly.
 The ERMF is approved annually by the Board to ensure it operates MF as required to ensure it identifies and manages risk within its low-risk appetite.
-2022 Annual Report and Accounts (pgs.
-35-37, 56) Identify risks to the Strategic Plan and Assess risk exposures by impact and li Respond to risks by evaluating them against agreed management action p ikelihood. n against the S y's objectives. ociety's risk appetite, formulating associated management responses and monitoring progress Risks are identified, assessed, managed, monitored, escalated, and reported in accordance with the requirements of the ERMF.
-Management information captures risk metric information against risk indicators, triggers, and limits as appropriate.
-Where a trigger or limit is breached, an escalation process exists to ensure it is escalated, reported, and managed effectively, through the appropriate channels.
-The Society has a number of committees which oversee and monitor risk including the Board Risk Committee.
-The Society positively encourages members to identify poor outcomes or service that does not meet their expectations and seeks to resolve complaints as soon as possible.
-The Society recognises that members in vulnerable circumstances are at greater risk of poor outcomes when dealing with their finances.
-In addition, while complaint levels are modest, analysis of the more common issues raised is used to improve services and member outcomes.
-The Society continues to develop its understanding of climate risk and its impact on the business model.
-The continued focus on understanding and planning for the impact of climate change is recognised in the Society's Strategic Plan and Sustainability Report.
-In 2022, the Society successfully embedded Climate Risk within our ERMF and incorporated climate risk modelling and analysis within our ICAAP process.
-Self-assessment summary Does the CEO or other C-suite officers have ve regular over sight over the implementation of the Principles through the organisation's governance system? ⊠ Yes □ No Does the governance system entail structures to oversee PRB implementation (e.g. incl. impact analysis and target setting, actions to achieve these targets and processes of remedial action in the event targets/milestones are not achieved or unexpected neg. impacts are detected)? ⊠ Yes □ No Does your organisation have measures in place to promote a culture of sustainability among employees (as described in 5.2)? ⊠ Yes □ In progres SS □ No
+2023 Annual Report and Accounts (pgs.
+31-33, 50, 61) Assess risk exposures b ategic Plan and to the Societ y impact and likelihood. aluating them against the s ry's objectives.
+Society's risk appetite, formulating associated management responses and monitoring progress captures risk metric inform exists to ensure it is escala nation against risk indicator calated, and reported in accordance with the requirements of the ERMF.
+Management information rs, triggers, and limits as appropriate.
+Where a trigger or limit is breached, an escalation process d effectively, through the appropriate channels.
+The Society has a number of committees which mittee. as soon as possible.
+The S Society recognises that men poor outcomes or service that does not meet their expectations and seeks to resolve complaints nbers in vulnerable circumstances are at greater risk of poor outcomes when dealing with their t, analysis of the more common issues raised is used to improve services and member outcomes. planning for the impact o embedded Climate Risk wi f climate change is recogn thin our ERMF and incorpo f climate risk and its impact on the business model.
+The continued focus on understanding and ised in the Society's Strategic Plan and Sustainability Report.
+In 2022, the Society successfully rated climate risk modelling and analysis within our ICAAP process.
+The Climate Risk Forum was itional risks of climate change and report same to the Executive and Board Risk Committees.
+Self-assessment summary Does the CEO or other C-su ite officers have regular ove rsight over the implementation of the Principles through the organisation's governance system? ⊠ Yes □ No Does the governance system entail structures to oversee PRB implementation (e.g. incl. impact analysis and target setting, actions to achieve these targets and processes of remedial action in the event targets/milestones are not achieved or unexpected neg. impacts are detected)? ⊠ Yes □ No Does your organisation have measures in place to promote a culture of sustainability among employees (as described in 5.2)?
+Yes 🗆 In progress □ No